CCE Country Profile

 I) Climate change and public awareness

-The Republic of Korea has promoted Climate Change Week as a part of worldwide Earth Day awareness effort since 2009.
-In 2021, Climate Change Week was held under the theme ‘Restore Our Earth’ and included public broadcasts on the climate crisis and the importance of climate action; a mobile app to promote carbon neutrality and climate action targeted towards youth; a website about carbon neutrality; and a nation-wide event where over 5,000 public institutions, apartment complexes, and corporate buildings turned off their lights for 10 minutes.
-As part of the event, the government declared a ‘5+1 carbon policy’ to publicize five areas that citizens can most easily take action on climate.
+The Republic of Korea has promoted Climate Change Week as a part of the worldwide Earth Day awareness effort.
+In 2021, Climate Change Week was held under the theme ‘Restore Our Earth’ and included public broadcasts on the climate crisis and the importance of climate action; a mobile app targeted towards youth to promote carbon neutrality and climate action; a website about carbon neutrality; and a nation-wide event where over 5,000 public institutions, apartment complexes, and corporate buildings turned off their lights for 10 minutes.
+As part of the event, the government declared a ‘5+1 carbon policy’ to publicize five areas that citizens can most easily take action on.

 According to the 3rd National Climate Change Adaptation Plan (2020), the Ministry of Environment plans to support a climate change adaptation project to promote domestic climate change communication based on public awareness and participation.

-The 4th National Communication reports a large number of campaigns, in particular targeted at energy savings, conducted by the government and non-governmental organizations (NGOs).
+The 4th National Communication reports a large number of campaigns, in particular, targeted at energy savings, conducted by the government and non-governmental organizations.
 For example, it mentions that the Republic of Korea:

 “has conducted contests and awarded prizes in continuing effort to expand the distribution of new and renewable energy, promote the new energy industry, and raise public awareness as well as induce and promote energy-saving practices through the Energy Contents Contest and New & Renewable Energy “